 She reached a plea bargain in 1993 and was sentenced to 12 years in prison with eligibility for parole after three years of good behavior.
 Canadian press deemed this choice on behalf of the court a “Deal with the Devil.”

 Karla Homolka now continues to receive backlash for what many have dubbed “the worst plea deal in Canadian history.”

 Paul Bernardo was convicted on almost 30 counts of rape and murder and received a life sentence on Sept.
 1, 1995.
 In February 2018, he was denied parole.

 Karla Homolka Today: Where Is “The Barbie Killer” Now?

 Homolka was released in 2005 to outrage from the public, much of which had been ongoing since her short sentence was announced.
 After her release, she remarried and settled into a small community in Quebec.

-Karla Homolka now has, in some respect, become a victim to this community.
-Neighbors began a Facebook page titled “Watching Karla Homolka” in an effort to track her whereabouts out of fear and anger of her freedom.
+Karla Homolka now has come under the scrutiny of this community.
+Neighbors began a Facebook page titled “Watching Karla Homolka” in an effort to track her whereabouts out of fear and anger about her freedom.
 She has since changed her name to Leanne Teale.

-She spent some time in Antilles and Guadalupe under the name Leanne Bordelais with her new husband, but as of 2014, had returned to the Canadian province where she spends time evading the press, hanging out with her family of three children, and volunteering on her children’s field trips.
+She spent some time in Antilles and Guadalupe under the name Leanne Bordelais with her new husband, but as of 2014, had returned to the Canadian province where she spends time evading the press, spending time with her family of three children, and volunteering on her children’s field trips.

-Karla Homolka now seems far from those torturous days of the Ken and Barbie killers, though one can only hope that is so.
+Karla Homolka now seems far removed from those disturbing days of the Ken and Barbie Killers.

-For more macabre after this look at Ken and Barbie killers Paul Bernardo and Karla Homolka now, check out some of the best serial killer documentaries that you can find on Netflix.
-Then, read about Sally Horner, whose kidnap and rape inspired “Lolita.”
+After this look at Karla Homolka now, check out some of the best serial killer documentaries that you can find on Netflix.
+Then, read about Sally Horner, whose kidnapping and rape inspired “Lolita.”